 1. Free Event Management Estimate

 When you’re talking about an event management consultation the words “free estimate” should never cross your lips!
 This is a trap and one that has put many event planners out of business because you get burned out running around giving free event planning ideas and advice.
-I never go to a client’s office unless they’ve agreed to pay my event management consultation fee.
-I roll that fee into their overall budget so it’s not an additional expense to them when they hire me.
+I never go to a client’s office unless they’ve agreed to pay my consultation fee, which I roll into their overall budget so it’s not an additional expense to them when they hire me.

 2. Event Planning Budget

 But, you can say something like, “I planned an event recently that sounds similar, and the client paid approximately $100,000.
 But let me put together a more accurate event budget for you based on your needs and the information we’ve discussed today and get back to you.”

 If a client really pushes for a ‘bottom line” then you can mention previous events you’ve planned or worked on.

 It’s also acceptable to ask your client if they’re considering other event planners and what qualities they’d consider being the best fit for them and their event.

-Knowing this information will put you in a much better position when making your event planning recommendations.
+Knowing this information will put you in a much better position when making any recommendations.

 Most people have the impression that event planners show up on-site with an entourage of staff and vendors to quickly whip up a fantastic event.
 Event planning in the real world is definitely not that quick nor is it that seamless!

 However, you don’t want to fall into the trap of paying for all these services and then hope that your client will pay you.
 One of the joys of running an event or event planning business (if you structure it right) is that you have no accounts receivables (people who owe you money) because you get paid in advance or at the time of service and you act as the liaison between your event client and the vendors.

-What event management consultation traps have you found?
+What event management consultation traps have you seen or experienced?

 To your success,